jokva/talks/rediscovering-fire/source/context.rst

 safety for potential speed.

 That, in practice, means only a handful of languages are really an option.
-For segyio, we ended up on plain C99 for the core itself, but if that choice came up again it would be C++.
+For segyio, we ended up with plain C99 for the core itself, but if that choice came up again it would be C++.

+The argument at the time was that reading SEG-Ys is mostly shuffling bytes and dealing with various floating-point representations (most of our files are in IBM floats), and that C++ helps little in that regard.
+C++ also means extra care must be taken not to allocate, or raise exceptions by accident.

+Since then, I've changed my mind - byte shuffling is not harder in C++, and the availablity of templates, standardad algorithms, **destructors** just makes some things so much easier, and I've lost count of how many times I thought to myself *this would've been so easy in C++*, at no real loss of leanness and speed.
+The interface itself would still be plain C, regardless.

 Portable
 ~~~~~~~~